 Living in Oak Park, IL

 Experience the ambiance of craft brews and local attractions in this charming village.
 Or hop on the local rail and be in downtown Chicago within half an hour.
 With plenty of places to shop, dine and eat, this safe and friendly community is a great area to settle down in.

 Chicago is also filled with countless things to do and plenty of sports teams to cheer for, including the Chicago Bears of the NFL, the Chicago Cubs and the Chicago White Sox of the MLB, the NBA’s Chicago Bulls, and the NHL’s Chicago Blackhawks.

 Living in Oak Park does have its drawbacks though.
 For starters, many commuters rely on public transportation, which can be challenging during the winter.
 And that's because winters get brutally cold, windy, and snowy.

-Things to do in Oak Park
+Things to do in Oak Park, IL

 Oak Park boasts 16 parks, including two swimming pools and an indoor skating rink.
 For starters, Andersen Park is over 100 years old and is equipped with a Splash Pad, walking trails, a playground, and more.
 Nearby Rehm Park is one of the places you'll find a pool, as well as tennis courts, playgrounds, and chess tables.